 rover subgraph check docs-example-graph@current --name products --schema ./schema.graphql --validation-period="2 weeks"

 Valid durations are represented as any combination of

 1 month 2 weeks

 If you specify a

 --validation-period that exceeds your organization's operation retention period, the

-You can provide threshold values to your CLI command to ignore historical operations that are relatively rare.
+You can provide threshold values to Rover to ignore historical operations that are relatively rare.